(RATIFIED AT THE MDTSEA SPRING CONFERENCE 2018)

 ARTICLE VI: APPOINTIVE COMMITTEES

-Section 1: The President shall appoint standing committees as follows:
+Section 1: The President shall appoint standing committees.

 Section 2: In addition to the standing committees, the President may appoint other committees that are deemed necessary by the Executive Committee to carry on the work of the organization.